sawickiap/ShaderCrashingAssert/README.md

 # Final words

-Thanks to Jasper Bekkers from Traverse Research for the inspiration!
+Thanks to Jasper Bekkers and Manon Oomen from Traverse Research for the inspiration!